 The maximum weight capacity for each person’s main bag is 15kg.
 You are more than welcome to bring an additional personal bag on the bus with you.

 Our cancellation policy is as follows:

-If cancelling a tour between 72 hours - 14 days before a trip departure, you will receive 45% of your payment back.
+If cancelling a tour with more than 21 days before a trip departure, you will receive a full refund.

 Do I need travel insurance?

 Yes, we highly recommend that you take out comprehensive insurance cover for cancellation, medical expenses, personal accident, personal baggage, money and public liability before you travel.
 As with any domestic or international trip, it’s strongly encouraged to travel with insurance coverage.
 If you choose not to travel with travel insurance, please be aware FML Adventures or any of its affiliates will take no liability for any cost incurred while traveling with us.

 What currency should I bring?
 Do places accept USD?